spegelius/filaswitch/README.md

 * Add following G-Code lines to Simplify3D scripts
 * Starting Script: Enclose your starting script with:
 > ; START SCRIPT START
-##### Advanced-tab
-* Set Tool Change Retraction distance to your normal retraction distance
-    * also check retraction speed to match the normal retraction speed

 > [you start g-code lines here...]